analytik/awesome-rethinkdb/README.md

 * [Why not MongoDB](http://www.sarahmei.com/blog/2013/11/11/why-you-should-never-use-mongodb/) - a dated article with a timeless lesson about potential risks of storing document trees vs relational data.
 * [Awesome Big Data](https://github.com/onurakpolat/awesome-bigdata) List - gives you a wider context of the database world.
+* [When RethinkDB is not the right choice](https://news.ycombinator.com/item?id=13610146) - discussion after SageMathCloud migrated from RethinkDB to PostgreSQL

 ## Browser integrations